IllegalLeft/dotfiles/README.md

 2. Navigate to the repo: `cd dotfiles`

-3. opy specific configs to your home directory.
+3. Copy specific configs to your home directory.

 ## Contents